clawpack/visclaw/doc/output_ascii.rst

 After the data for this patch, there would be another header for the next patch, followed by its data, etc.

-In the header, `AMR_level` is the level of refinement, where 1 is the coarsest level.
+In the header, `xlow` and `ylow` are the coordinates of the lower left corner of the patch, `dx` and `dy` are the cell width in `x` and `y`, and `AMR_level` is the level of refinement, where 1 is the coarsest level.
+Each patch has a unique `grid_number` that usually isn't needed for visualization purposes.